amandaol/generate-selector/readme.md

 # Selectify

-## What's Going On
+## Overview

-On alt+click of the desired element, generate the optimum jquery selector.
-The logic is listed below.
-Should you need to, you can easily edit the generated jquery selector by clicking on a generated chart of all selector possibilities.
+On alt+click of the desired element, this Chrome extension generates the optimum jquery selector (logic listed below).
+Should you need, you can easily edit the generated jquery selector by clicking on a generated chart of all selector possibilities.

 1. If the desired element has an ID, or if a parent has an ID, that (closest) ID becomes the first part of the selector.
 2. Directly after the ID, ".find" is used to chain the rest of the selector.